kkentzo/kkentzo.github.io/about.md

 and the industry, currently working as a software engineer / architect in the energy sector.

-I am comfortable working across the full spectrum of the software development process including its "hard" (engineering, architecture, streamlining operations) and "soft" (team management, productivity, communication, learning and self-improvement) aspects.
+I enjoy working across the full spectrum of the software development process including its "hard" (engineering, architecture, streamlining operations) and "soft" (team management, productivity, communication, learning and self-improvement) aspects.